Key Takeaways

 - Enforcement orders requiring parties to comply.

 Because agreements are legally binding, breaches are taken seriously.
-This accountability helps maintain trust throughout the surrogacy journey.
+This accountability helps maintain trust throughout the surrogacy journeyThe complete surrogacy process from matching to delivery and post-birth legal steps..

 Legal Remedies for Surrogacy Contracts